uvicmakerlab/LongNowOfUlysses/English507/NeedsAssessment/viraniNeeds.md

 ## Timeline/Milestones

 1. Feb 12th - have the source audio and drawn scores assembled fully, along with justifications
-2. Feb 26th - have audio archived in Adlib, with visualization-tree prepared, as well as strategy for exhibit presentation
+2. Feb 26th - have audio archived in Dublin Core
-3. March 12th - have any additional recreations written and recorded
+3. March 12th - Data end finished, now work on physical presentation
-4. March 19th - have prototype to test through exhibit
+4. March 19th - have prototype to test through exhibit for each collaborative effort.
 5. March 26th - Have all sound files finished, including repo and edits.
 6. April - Hiccups and Roadblocks.

 ## Support

-1. The installation of a monitor and headhphones in the Maltwood space
+1. Likely a display monitor and headphone capability, or specific linking to the msp patching
-2. Guidance/workshop on visualizing archival versioning

 ## Goals